 Apophis is a very small asteroid whose orbit could bring it in close proximity to Earth.
 NASA JPL has classified Apophis as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

 Apophis orbits the sun every 324 days (0.89 years), coming as close as 0.75 AU and reaching as far as 1.10 AU from the sun.
-Apophis is about 0.3 kilometers in diameter, making it a small to average asteroid, comparable in size to a football field.
+Apophis is about 0.3 kilometers in diameter, making it small in absolute terms, but larger than 90% of asteroids, comparable in size to the U.S. Capitol building.

 The rotation of Apophis has been observed.
 It completes a rotation on its axis every 30.40 days.

 Apophis's orbit is 0.00 AU from Earth's orbit at its closest point.
-This means that its orbit is relatively close to Earth's orbit.
+This means that its orbit is very close to Earth's orbit.

 Apophis has 6 close approaches predicted in the coming decades: